dbarenholz/calchs/README.md

 If you don't have Cabal or GHC yet, I suggest installing them through [ghcup](https://www.haskell.org/ghcup/).

 Build the project using `cabal build`.
 Then, use `cabal list-bin` to find where cabal put the executable.

+## Testing

+To test the project, you have 4 options:

+1. Test the entire application: `cabal test --show-details=always`.
+This will internally call `cabal run` on the project, and compare its output to the testcase.
+2. Test the lexer: `cabal test --test-show-details=always --test-options=lexer`.
+This internally directly tests the `lex` function.
+3. Test the parser: `cabal test --test-show-details=always --test-options=parser`.
+This internally directly tests the `parse` function.
+4. Test the evaluator: `cabal test --test-show-details=always --test-options=evaluator`.
+This internally directly tests the `eval` function.

 ## Contributing